The Ultimate Matcha Crawl Through Manhattan's Best Shops

 Stop 6: Maiko Matcha Cafe (Midtown - Rockefeller Center) - 5:00 PM

 The café also offers traditional wagashi (Japanese sweets) imported weekly from Kyoto.
-Try the seasonal selection—delicate, subtly sweet confections that demonstrate how Japanese sweets are designed to complement tea rather than overpower it.
+We recommend trying the seasonal selection—delicate, subtly sweet confections that demonstrate how Japanese sweets are designed to complement tea rather than overpower it.

 Transit tip: Rockefeller Center station serves the B/D/F/M lines.
-From here, you're connected to the entire city.
+From here, we're connected to the entire city.

 Crawl Logistics